-As the war drags on, Cleon is blamed for not accepting the Spartan treaty, but he blames the general, Nicias who promptly resigns.
-Thus Clean leads an Athenian force with Demosthenes to attack the Spartans.
-After much fighting, the Spartans take heavy losses and surrender, with Cleon returning to Athens emboldened.
+The Spartans initiate an armistice, initially framed as a “treaty…to end the war, and offer peace and alliance” (4.19).
+However, the Athenians are swayed by the demagogue Cleon a powerful speaker who is popular among the multitude.
+However, the lapse of peace is later lamented.
+As the war drags on, Cleon is blamed for not accepting the Spartan treaty, but he blames the general Nicias who promptly resigns.
+Thus Cleon leads an Athenian force with Demosthenes to attack the Spartans.
+After much fighting, the Spartans take heavy losses and surrender, with Cleon returning to Athens emboldened by his victory.

 In the Spring of 423 BC the Athenians secure a truce, a one year armistice, in order to prevent the loss of any more cities to revolts.
 Thus concludes Book IV.

-For this reading I used the impeccable Landmark edition by businessman-turned classical scholar Robert B. Strassler.
+For this reading I used the impeccable Landmark edition of Thucydides’s History of the Peloponnesian War by businessman-turned classical scholar Robert B. Strassler.